-Participants indicated that the local public health system (LPHS) displayed significant activity related to contributing and maintaining population health registries (disease tracking).
+Participants indicated that the Local Public Health System (LPHS) displayed moderate activity related to conducting a Community Health Assessment (CHA) and contributing and maintaining population health registries (disease tracking).
 They also acknowledged the importance of data in terms of informing public health decisions.
-They concluded that overall we do a great job performing this essential service despite the challenges and demographics of a rural community with limited resources.
+They concluded that overall, much improvement is needed in this area and not only for getting the work done but also for getting the word out into the community.
+The participants also recognized the challenges and demographics of a rural community with limited resources that might prove as a hinderance sometimes.

-Strengths The YMCA feeding children program Backpack Blessings CHAMPs Hiking/Biking trails Use of social media to disseminate information Connections Group There was a concerted effort made to do an assessment Weaknesses Alcohol and Drug abuse Not enough resources for Mental Health Hunger Child Abuse Vaping
+Strengths Use of social media to disseminate information There was a concerted effort made to do an assessment Weaknesses Alcohol and Drug abuse Not enough resources for Mental Health

-• More data collection efforts and informed decision making.
+- More data collection efforts and informed decision making. - Getting word out to the community.